The Hearty Soul

 Hair Dye and Its Toxic Impact on Your Liver

-A study done by the British Medical Journal in found that there is a link between dying your hair and progressive liver disease.
+A study done by the British Medical Journal found that there is a link between dying your hair and progressive liver disease.
 The study was done on people who were living with primary biliary cirrhosis (PBC), a long-term progressive autoimmune disease that is believed to be caused partly by environmental factors.

-Half of the women surveyed use hair dye, and when investigated, researchers found that women in the PBC support group were 37% more likely to develop PBC then those in the comparison group.
+Half of the women surveyed use hair dye, and when investigated, researchers found that women in the PBC support group were 37% more likely to develop PBC than those in the comparison group.
 Respondents were not asked how often they dyed their hair but previous research has shown that there is a link between PBC and chemicals such as oc tynotic acid, aniline dyes, and phenylenediamine which are used in hair dye.
 (2)

-How Toxins can Enter Your Bloodstream
+How Toxins Can Enter Your Bloodstream

 Hair color works by opening the hair cuticle to lighten it and deposit new color.
 During this process, toxins can enter our bodies by being absorbed through the scalp.
 It’s recommended that you wait six months between your hair coloring appointments, the fewer contact chemicals have with the scalp the healthier your liver will be!
-So it’s best to stay away from chemical dyes all together and find more natural ways to style your hair.(3)
+So it’s best to stay away from chemical dyes altogether and find more natural ways to style your hair.(3)

 Natural Ways you Can Dye Your Hair at Home